 Additional Sectors without Additional Colours

 It is not wise to use more than 3 colours in a signal light which relies on the correct identification of the colour for interpretation.
-See Facts about Colour Integrity in Part 1 of the brochure for more information.
 The oscillating boundary can provide up to four additional sectors without using any more colours than red, white and green.

 Proportional Indication of Lateral Movement